 Baking soda.
 Baking soda is a cheap, green, safe cleaning product that can also get rid of pet odors.
 Sprinkle it over kitty litter to get rid of cat urine odors, mix it with water and brush your teeth with it to get rid of tooth stains, or clean any general household mess.
 Pop open a container to leave in the fridge, by the kitty litter, or near the garbage.
 Or just leave some in the pantry for future cleaning use.
 You can never have too much baking soda around.

 Seventh Generation brand.Safe to use around kids and pets, these non-toxic, hypoallergenic, and environmentally sensitive products are great for cleaning around the home.
 Seventh Generation products include everything from feminine hygiene products to household cleaners.
 Find products to clean glass, stone, tile, laundry, and more.
-Relatively inexpensive, Seventh Generation cleaners can be found in most grocery stores.
+Relatively inexpensive, Seventh Generation cleaners can be found in most grocery stores and on Amazon, with a wider variety.

 Hypoallergenic Cat Breeds